“Science and compassion for a better world”

 I was in a continuing education class when the teacher asked each of us to come up with 6 or 7 words to describe ourselves to our peers, then we had to go around the room in a forced networking activity.
 I came up with the above tagline to describe my basic philosophy and goal.
 People seemed to like it.

 I founded the UofA Atheists and Agnostics in 2007 with some friends who thought it sounded like a good idea and in 2008 we made the school’s 100-year-old convocation charge a bit more secular.
 From 2009-13 I was very active with the BC Humanist Association, becoming secretary and president of the Board before being hired as the organization’s first Executive Director.
+From 2013-15 I live in the UK, first in Leeds then London when I worked on campaigns at Sense About Science.

 I have been writing on the web for over a decade, first with a website on Geocities before graduating to WordPress and this website.
 I have been published on Canada.com, helped found CanadianAtheist.com, and wrote for the UofA and SFU student newspapers.